-I have a great giveaway today in celebration of the release of The Vanilla Bean Baking Book: this fantastic Le Creuset braiser pan!
+I have a great giveaway today in celebration of the release of The Vanilla Bean Baking Book (affiliate link): this fantastic Le Creuset braiser pan!
 I received this braiser about a year ago, and it instantly became my favorite kitchen item.
 I use it for everything – both dinner and dessert, sweet and savory.
 It browns chicken and other meats like a dream, the deep sides are roomy and prevent spillage, and the round shape makes for a pretty presentation.

 TO ENTER THE GIVEAWAY

 1 winner will receive a Le Creuset 1 ½ Quart Braiser. **Participants who complete this form will be entered for a chance to win.** Contest is open through 11/22 to residents of the U.S. only.
 The winner will be randomly selected through random.org and notified via e-mail no later than 11/28.
 The winner’s name and address will be shared with Le Creuset for the sole purpose of mailing out the prize.
 Thank you!

 I also have a new recipe for you today, Apple Pear Cranberry Crisp with White Wine.
 It’s based on a recipe from my new book, a crisp with cherries and rhubarb, but I’ve replaced the summer fruits with winter-y ones instead.

 Also, some friends have been posting recipes from my book!

 Orange Cranberry Poundcake on Apt.
 2B Baking Co.

 Mint Chocolate Cake on Appeasing a Food Geek

 Pumpkin Chocolate Cake with Meringue on Turntable Kitchen